icebob/moleculer-java-site/src/moleculer-web.md

 The "Content-Type" value, status code and other HTTP headers can be changed even if the answer is a **Moleculer Stream**.
-Since Stream has no "meta", it needs to be wrapped in a Tree object:
+Since `PacketStream` has no "meta", it needs to be wrapped in a `Tree` object:

 ```java
  Action list = ctx -> {